achuchulev/vagrant-consul-nw-automation/README.md

   -  1 VM running `Nginx` load balancer and a `consul-template`

 #### Use
-  - Access [Consul UI](http://192.168.10.11:8500/ui/) to verify that consul cluster is up and there are 3 `web` services registered within Consul registry
+  - Access [Consul UI](http://192.168.10.11:8500/ui/) to verify that consul cluster is up and there are 3 `web` services registered within Consul catalog
   - Access [Nginx Load Balancer](http://192.168.10.10) to verify that it serves queries
   - Examine `nginx` configuration on Nginx LB VM